searxng/searxng/docs/admin/settings/settings_engines.rst

 ``name`` :
-  Name that will be used across SearXNG to define this engine.
+  Name that will be used across Zhensa to define this engine.
 In settings, on the result page...

 ``engine`` :